Facebook-f Pinterest Instagram Youtube Tiktok

 If you make this recipe, please tag me on my Facebook or Instagram and use the hashtag #thefoodietakesflight 🙂

-Homemade Kecap Manis (Indonesian Sweet Soy Sauce)
+Homemade Kecap Manis (Sweet Soy Sauce) – Easy Recipe!

-5 from 13 votes
+4.75 from 16 votes

 A homemade Indonesian Kecap Manis—sweet, syrupy, and thick soy sauce perfect to use for stir-fried dishes such as mie goreng!
 It’s also perfect use as sauce-bases for tofu, vegetables, and pretty much anything!
 You can also use this as a dipping sauce.
 This stores well in the refrigerator and continues to thicken as it cools.